xenify-io/litepaper/README.md

         <td>The XNF allocation for a specific user based on their swap fee contributions during a cycle.</td>
     </tr>
     <tr>
-        <td><strong>TD</strong><br>(Total XNF Distributed)</td>
+        <td><strong>TD</strong><br>(Total Distributed)</td>
         <td>The total number of XNF tokens that are distributed among users during a specific cycle.</td>
     </tr>
     <tr>
-        <td><strong>US</strong><br>(User Swap Fees)</td>
+        <td><strong>USF</strong><br>(User Swap Fees)</td>
         <td>The swap fees paid by a specific user in a cycle.</td>
     </tr>
     <tr>
-        <td><strong>TS</strong><br>(Total Swap Fees)</td>
+        <td><strong>TSF</strong><br>(Total Swap Fees)</td>
         <td>The total swap fees paid in a cycle by all users.</td>
     </tr>
 </table>

 <br>

-Here’s how it works: The protocol calculates the user's swap contribution (SC) by first dividing the total XNF tokens distributed (TD) by 4, as 25% of the XNF daily mint is allocated to participants that perform swaps on supported chains.
-It then multiplies the result by the ratio of the user's swap fees (US) to the total swap fees (TS) paid by all users.
+Here’s how it works: The protocol calculates the user's swap contribution (SA) by first dividing the total XNF tokens distributed (TD) by 4, as 25% of the XNF daily mint is allocated to participants that perform swaps on supported chains.
+It then multiplies the result by the ratio of the user's swap fees (USF) to the total swap fees (TS) paid by all users.
 This generates a specific value for each unit of swap fee paid and helps in determining the proportion of XNF tokens a user receives based on their individual contribution to the swap fees in a given cycle.

-Utilising a similar logic, the protocol will calculate your share of the native allocation (NA) for a cycle, by taking into account the total XNF tokens scheduled to be distributed for the cycle (TD), the total batches contributed through native tokens by all users during the cycle (TN), and the number of batches contributed with native tokens by you during the cycle (UN).
+Utilising a similar logic, the protocol will calculate your share of the native allocation (NA) for a cycle, by taking into account the total XNF tokens scheduled to be distributed for the cycle (TD), the total batches contributed through native tokens by all users during the cycle (TNC), and the number of batches contributed with native tokens by you during the cycle (UNC).
 Here's the formula explained in detail:

 <br>